MigsAdventure/polaroid-image/readme.md

 .targetImage {
     border: 5px solid black;
 }
+/*this will add a border of 5px around the IMAGE only*/
 ```
-this will add a border of 5px around the IMAGE only